 Any teenager between the ages of 14 and 17 and has an interest in the Zoo, natural world and helping their community is welcome to apply.

 How does someone become a ZooTeen?

 Teens must complete the online ZooTeen application to be considered for the next season of ZooTeening.
-In addition, a minimum of two recommendation forms are required to be filled out and mailed directly to the Zoo (teachers, school staff or community leaders are recommended).
+In addition, a minimum of two recommendation forms are required as part of the completed application packet.
+Each form must be placed in a sealed and signed envelope by the recommender, then mailed together by the applicant directly to the Zoo (teachers, school staff or community leaders are recommended).
 Completed application packets (online form and mailed recommendations) will be forwarded to the ZooTeen Supervisor at the Phoenix Zoo.
 Application packets are accepted during the months of March, April and May (any packet received outside of this time period is not eligible for consideration).
 During the month of June, all applications are reviewed and a limited number of candidates demonstrating an interest in sharing their enthusiasm for the Zoo and natural world will be selected to come in for a brief interview.
 Interviews are conducted in the month of July and final ZooTeens for the upcoming season will be selected from those interviewed and notified by the beginning of August.

 Timeline for ZooTeen Program

 The ZooTeen program officially operates from September through May.
 Prospective ZooTeen applications are accepted during the months of March, April and May.

 September – Start of ZooTeen season and Fall Semester

 May – New application period ends, end of Spring Semester